Spike in steel tariffs could imperil Trump promise of lower grocery prices - WTOP News

 Budway says production by domestic tin mill steel producers, whose products are used in cans, have dramatically decreased in recent years, making manufacturers reliant on imported materials.
 When those prices go up, he says, “the cost is levied upon millions of American families.”

-Food companies were already warily assessing the administration’s tariffs before the latest hike, which Trump said would go into effect on Wednesday.
+Food companies were already warily assessing the administration’s tariffs before the latest hike.
 The Campbell Co., whose soup cans are a staple for millions of Americans, has said it was working to mitigate the impact of tariffs but may be forced to raise prices.
 ConAgra Brands, which puts everything from cans of Reddi-Whip to cooking sprays like Pam on supermarket shelves, likewise has pointed to the impact steel and aluminum tariffs have.

 “We can’t get all of our materials from the US because there’s no supply,” ConAgra CFO David Marberger said at a recent Goldman Sachs conference on global staples.